sim0njo/docs/docs/Phc2MqttV5.md

 - **Preferred Network Mode**: Here you can select the preferred mode of network connectivity AP/STA/ETH.

-AP mode: P2M will be a standalone access point with SSID 'p2m_xxxxxx'.
+AP mode: P2M will be a standalone access point with SSID set to the Module Device Name.
 You can connect to it with a Wifi enabled PC.

 STA mode: P2M will connect to a remote access point and will be available to the whole network.
 If no Remote AP SSID is specified, P2M will fallback to AP mode.